-State abortion policies have become more extreme — without Roe v.
-Wade, the divide could widen
+What abortion policy would look like in the U.S. if Roe v.
+Wade fell

-“What we are seeing is the result of nearly 50 years of coordinated efforts to undermine abortion access,” said Elizabeth Nash, the principal policy associate for state issues at the Guttmacher Institute, an organization focused on reproductive health and rights.

-According to Guttmacher’s research, if Roe v.
+According to Guttmacher Institute, an organization focused on reproductive health and rights, if Roe v.
 Wade were overturned, 22 states would ban or severely restrict abortion access.
-Of those, nine states have unenforced pre-Roe abortion bans still on their books and 10 states have passed post-Roe “trigger laws” — bans that would take effect if the precedent is overturned.
+Of those, nine states have pre-Roe abortion bans on their books that would become enforceable again if the precedent is overturned (Texas’s is permanently enjoined by a court order).
+And 12 states have passed post-Roe “trigger laws” — bans that would take effect in that case.
 Fourteen states and the District of Columbia have policies that explicitly protect the right to abortion.

+Restrictions on abortion rights have increased in the past decade as policymakers in mostly Republican-led states have sought to provoke a Supreme Court challenge to the 1973 precedent by banning abortion before viability.
+Until the Texas law, federal judges have cited Roe and other precedents in blocking early-stage abortion bans in other states before they took effect.

+Thus far, pre-viability bans from 16 states have been blocked by court orders and have not gone into effect.
+Twenty-one states have pre-viability bans in effect for pregnancies between 20 and 24 weeks.
+In reviewing the Mississippi law, which would ban almost all abortions after 15 weeks of pregnancy, the Supreme Court said it would examine whether “all pre-viability prohibitions on elective abortions are unconstitutional.”

 State abortion policies have become more extreme compared with 21 years ago

-Since 2000, the Guttmacher Institute has evaluated how hostile or supportive each state has been toward abortion.
+Since 2000, the Guttmacher Institute has evaluated how hostile or supportive each state is toward abortion.
 States with more protections are deemed more supportive, and states with more restrictions are considered more hostile.
 Over time, the country has become more extreme in both directions.

 The ratings are based on six key abortion restrictions and six protections for access.
 A state with all the restrictions and no protections has the highest restriction rating and is considered extremely hostile.
 Six states have that maximum level.
-A state with all of the protections and no restrictions has the highest protection rating and is considered extremely supportive.
+A state with all six protections and no restrictions has the highest protection rating and is considered extremely supportive.
 Only California meets that threshold.

 This growing policy divide between states reflects an increase in abortion-related legislation.
 More than half of all abortion restrictions in the country have been enacted since 2001, most of them concentrated in the South and Midwest.
 Only 43 efforts to improve access have been enacted in the past 20 years.